andrew-siu12/Disaster-Pipeline/README.md

 # Disaster Response Pipeline Project

 ### Installation
+The following packages need to be installed for running the app:
+* json
+* plotly
+* pandas
+* flask
+* numpy
+* sklearn
+* sqlalchemy
+* nltk

+### Project  Intro
+This project contains code for a web app where an emergency worker can input a new message and get classification results in several categories, so that messages can be directed to appropriate emergency aid agencies.

+###  File Descriptions
+Three folders
 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.